Sahilp00/silver-waddle/README.md

-# Sahil Patil's marketing project for Restaurant booking
+Marketing project for Restaurant booking